 Some admission authorities have different definitions of a sibling and sibling link.
-Parents are advised to check the information in the LA's composite prospectus or in the school's admission arrangements available on their website to see what their definition is.
+Parents are advised to check the information in the LA's composite prospectus or in the school's admission arrangements available on their website to see what the school's definition is.